iballan/MBLogger/README.md

 MBLogger logger;

 logger = new MBLogger.Builder()
-                .setTag(this) // here u can give objects, or strings .setIsOnlyInDebug(true) // if u want log messages to appear only in debug mode .createLogger();
+                .setTag(this) // here u can give object, or string ang logger will get the tag from it .setIsOnlyInDebug(true) // if u want log messages to appear only in debug mode .createLogger();